-Policymakers have no single standard in defining housing affordability and affordable housing, leading to variations based on policy disparities and program contexts.
+Policymakers have no single standard for defining housing affordability and affordable housing, leading to variations based on policy disparities and programme contexts.
 Generally, affordable housing targets middle to lower-income households, with terms such as public, social, or low-cost housing used interchangeably.
-These dwellings typically have prices below the market rate (Earl et al., 2017; Meltzer et al., 2016).
+These dwellings typically have prices below the market rate (Earl et al. 2017; Meltzer et al. 2016).
 As for housing affordability, the term refers to the relationship between income and housing cost.
-Traditionally, it is characterized as housing where occupants spend no more than one-third of their earnings on gross housing expenses.
-This 30% income threshold, known as cost burden or affordable rent burden, hinges on disposable family income, allowing for the fulfillment of essential needs (Earl et al., 2017; Meltzer et al., 2016).
+Traditionally, it is characterised as housing where occupants spend no more than one-third of their earnings on gross housing expenses.
+This 30% income threshold, known as the cost burden or affordable rent burden, hinges on disposable family income, allowing for the fulfilment of essential needs (Earl et al. 2017; Meltzer et al. 2016).

 However, housing affordability is more than an issue of finance.
-Broader conceptualization of housing affordability is multidimensional and is intertwined with the concept of housing sustainability (UN Habitat 2012).
+A broader conceptualisation of housing affordability is multidimensional and is intertwined with the concept of housing sustainability (UN-Habitat 2012).
 Housing units that consist of broader affordability or sustainable elements should be able to satisfy the demands of the present generation without trading off the benefits of subsequent generations.
-Green houses, community living, social well-being, among others, are dimensions of broader housing affordability (sustainability) concepts.
-It is the type of housing that not only ensures a roof overhead, but is also eco-efficient and sustainable in design, and has good locational amenities (Chiu 2004; United Nations 1987; UN Habitat 2012).
+Greenhouses, community living, and social well-being, among others, are dimensions of broader housing affordability (sustainability) concepts.
+It is the type of housing that not only ensures a roof overhead but is also eco-efficient and sustainable in design, and has good locational amenities (Chiu 2004; United Nations 1987; UN-Habitat 2012).

-The multiple dimensions that beset broader conceptualization of housing affordability have intensified the concern towards government's housing policy.
+The multiple dimensions that beset the broader conceptualisation of housing affordability have intensified the concern towards government's housing policy.
 Conflicts often arise between the goals of providing shelter and creating wealth.
-To minimize these conflicts, political compromises and bureaucratic cooperation are necessary (Diamond 2016; Tighe and Mueller 2013).
-Like other cities worldwide, Penang state of Malaysia which is experiencing urbanization is also facing a similar housing policy predicament.
+To minimise these conflicts, political compromises and bureaucratic cooperation are necessary (Diamond 2016; Tighe and Mueller 2013).
+Like other cities worldwide, the Penang state in Malaysia, which is experiencing urbanisation, is also facing a similar housing policy predicament.

 Development in Penang has been remarkable.
 Nonetheless, conflicts over land use in the tiny state are not uncommon.
-House price in Penang is one of the most unaffordable in Malaysia (Yeap 2017).
-Existing studies on Malaysian housing primarily focus on cost, demand, supply, planning, and accessibility (MacDonald 2011; Suraya, Intan and Puteri 2015), leaving broader affordability (sustainability) concepts in the background.
+House prices in Penang are one of the most unaffordable in Malaysia (Yeap 2017).
+Existing studies on Malaysian housing primarily focus on cost, demand, supply, planning, and accessibility

+(MacDonald 2011; Suraya, Intan and Puteri 2015), leaving broader affordability concepts in the background.
 This study aims to explore the inclusion of broader affordability concepts in Penang's largest affordable housing project and assess the role of bureaucracy in their decision-making and implementation.
-While studies on housing sustainability in other countries predominantly examine planning, design, environment, social, and economic perspectives (Molloy 2016; Mulliner and Maliene 2015; Qian, Chan and Khalid

-2015), there is a notable gap in understanding this matter from a bureaucratic perspective within a mass housing project.
+While studies on housing sustainability in other countries predominantly examine planning, design, environment, social, and economic perspectives (Molloy 2016; Mulliner and Maliene 2015; Qian, Chan and Khalid 2015), there is a notable gap in understanding this matter from a bureaucratic perspective within a mass housing project.
 Specifically, this study tries to answer this research question: How do bureaucracies influence the implementation of broader housing affordability concepts in Penang's largest affordable housing project?
-The main objective is to investigate whether public officials overseeing the project embrace community living and green design as key aspects of broader affordability (sustainability).
+The main objective is to investigate whether public officials overseeing the project embrace community living and green design as key aspects of broader affordability.

 Studying affordable housing challenges through a bureaucratic lens is significant.
 Public officials, wielding influential discretionary power in policymaking, shape the essence of emerging settlements.
-Integrating wider affordability (sustainability) aspects into housing initiatives is often viewed as costlier than traditional constructions, particularly in affordable housing programs.
-Therefore, it is interesting to investigate whether Penang's largest affordable housing endeavor adopts broader affordability (sustainability) concepts, with all expenses covered solely by the state government and without central government assistance.
+Integrating broader affordability aspects into housing initiatives is often viewed as costlier than traditional constructions, particularly in affordable housing programmes.
+Therefore, it is interesting to investigate whether Penang's largest affordable housing endeavour adopts broader affordability concepts, with all expenses covered solely by the state government and without central government assistance.